TheCrescentKing/CPP-Ssnake/README.md

 I used Code::Blocks, but Visual Studio should not have any problems.
 Instruction for setting up the library on site.

 -> Merge the folders "apps" , "data" and "build" with your grapic library.
+Then open the CB project in the build folder for Ssnake.

 Executable :